kwhitney91/InstaCartAnalysisPython/README.md

 The insights derived from this analysis will cater to:

 The Vice President of Marketing

 The Senior Vice President of Sales

 Instacart Customers
-With teh goal of aligning marketing strategies with customer preferences to increase growth and revenue within Instacart.
+With the goal of aligning marketing strategies with customer preferences to increase growth and revenue within Instacart.

  # Final Deliverable